pubsubdb/pubsubdb/docs/data_mapping.md

 ### Example 1) Ternary Syntax

-As stated above, PubSubDB uses a functional approach for transforming data.
-This approach unifies method syntax, standardizing how transformations are invoked.
-For example, the standard JavaScript syntax for a ternary expression is as follows:
+PubSubDB functional approach for transforming data unifies method syntax, standardizing how transformations are invoked.
+Although syntactic sugar is useful, it makes it difficult to reason about functional transformations given the variability of the language.
+For example, consider the standard JavaScript syntax for a ternary expression.

 ```javascript
 const sound = isDog ? "bark" : "meow";
 ```

-The functional approach (used by PubSubDB) is as follows:
+The functional equivalent is as follows.

 ```javascript
 const sound = ternary(isDog, "bark", "meow");